heathhenley/AOC/README.md

   use quadratic formula to solve for speeds at the edges!
 Should have thought about it a bit longer before jumping to binary search!

+### Day 7:
+This was a super fun problem!
+A bit tricky, I sorted first on the hand rank and then to get a value for card rank between hands that have the same hand rank, I mapped the values to a number using card_value * 13 ^ card_index, 13 because there are 13 cards - it's like a base 13 number system.
+Made a couple mistakes handling the J's in the second part but I was able to track them down.
+Code is a mess today, might clean it up tomorrow.